TomBad13/SAL-Flight-Announcement/README.md

 # San International Airlines | Flight Announcement

 ## Overview
 This Script has been made by TomBad to help Flight Director+ announce incoming Flights!
+If you need assistance using this, make sure to DM `tombad2` on Discord!

 ## Installation
 1. Make sure `git` and `Python` are installed on your Computer: